seo3650/Audio_style_transfer/README.md

 **Important!!**
 * You should save the content(source) song in the path./data/VCTK-Corpus/cs/p229/p229_009.wav.
 Here you should change the content song's name to p229_009.wav.
 * You should save the content(source) song in the ./data/VCTK-Corpus/cs/p232.
-Here, you don't need to change the target singer song's name.
+Here, you don't need to change the target singer’s song's name.
 * Make sure that in the p232, there should be only the songs of the singer you want.
 Clear the directory whenever you want to convert to the different singers.